 Is cloud gaming the future?
 The cloud is not in our computing future – it’s our present.
 In our world where everyone is connected and the amount of data continues to explode, cloud computing is a foundation of our way of life.
-And yet, when it’s put to its arguably most challenging use — high speed gaming — it’s coming up short.
-Which is too bad, because the gaming industry is growing exponentially and is forecast to be a $200B industry by 2023.
+And yet, when it’s put to its arguably most challenging use — high-speed gaming — it’s coming up short.
+This is too bad because the gaming industry is growing exponentially and is forecast to be a $200B industry by 2023.

 That’s why the best and brightest cloud gaming engineers have been working on solutions as feverishly as the scientists who developed the Covid-19 vaccine.
 One day this will all be behind us.
 But is the future now?
 Let’s take a closer look at the current state of gaming in cloud and the future of cloud gaming.

 Let’s just say off the bat that something has to change because today’s gaming setups can’t keep up with growing expectations.
 You buy a top-flight console for $500, and then start purchasing games, either digitally or physically.
 You install one, wait to download, and before you know it, there’s a new release and you’ll want to purchase the newest game.

 Cloud gaming, or a game streaming service, eliminates the need to install games and content updates.
 In fact, all you need is a stable internet connection: the game is streamed directly to your device.
 As games evolve, users get the latest version, independent of device.
 In fact, a game could be started on one device and continued on another.